 The Nike SuperRep Range

-I’ve just got my hands on a pair of the SuperRep Go’s so I’ll share a review as soon as I’ve had a chance to try them out.
-First impressions though are they’re a much better looking shoe, and seem comfortable straight out of the box.
+I recently got my hands on a pair of the SuperRep Go’s and have been testing them out.
+First impressions are they’re a much better looking shoe, and seem comfortable straight out of the box.
+You can read my Superrep Go review here.

 What The Fiit Community Say